310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(That’s what I learnt after what happened with Sakuma-san.)</th>

 <th>(Don’t rush, don’t panic… Take deep breaths in between…♪)</th>
 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/secondhalfch6_1.jpg %}
 {% bubble Souma v2 %}
 Forgive me for intruding.
 Hasumi-dono, could you permit me to speak?
 {% endbubble %}

 {% bubble Keito v2 %}
 …!?
 Ahh, you surprised me!
 You were here, Kanzaki!?
 {% endbubble %}

 {% bubble Souma v2 %}
 Yes, I have been here from the start.
 I believe that Kiryu-dono was aware of my presence…

 However, you both appeared to be speaking very earnestly about something, so I did not wish to intrude, and refrained from expressing my thoughts.
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 Haha, I was wonderin’ why you were ignorin’ him… So you didn’t even realize he was there, *Hasumi*?
 {% endbubble %}

 {% bubble Keito v2 %}
 So you’re going to call me by my family name?
 Fine, so be it… Anyhow, Kanzaki — You’re a member of Akatsuki, too.
 You don’t need to constantly ask for permission to speak.

 We are equal in this unit.
 Rather, *all* human beings are meant to be equal to each other.
 There is no need to speak to me in a formal manner, like you’re a samurai serving your lord.
 {% endbubble %}

 {% bubble Souma v2 %}
-… I see.
+…I see.
 It appears that I have actually been disrespectful through my asking for permission.
 I apologize.
 But I also cannot help it; I am not used to acting as a group.

 More importantly, I wish to inquire about the mysterious group that Kiryu-dono has informed us of, the “Yaobikuni”.
 {% endbubble %}

 {% bubble Keito v2 %}
 Ahh, are you also curious about it?
 It didn’t seem to be a mere superstition…

 Thus, I asked Kiryu to investigate what’s been happening, as he has connections with the delinquents in this academy.
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 Ah, yeah.
 Sometimes I ask for some stuff from shady jobs, though those jobs have also become a part-time thing within school.

 So yeah, I’d have more connections with those shady guys than you, the goodie-two-shoes honor student.

-… If Akatsuki and the Student Council are meant to be “justice,” then should I cut my ties with those guys?
+…If Akatsuki and the Student Council are meant to be “justice,” then should I cut my ties with those guys?

 My history with them might end up being a weak point to target for the Student Council, y’know?
 {% endbubble %}

 {% bubble Keito v2 %}
 No, it’s alright.
 That would be far too unnecessary.
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 Haha, alright, but if that ever happens, you can throw away the punks, includin’ me.
 {% endbubble %}

 {% bubble Keito v2 %}
 I have *no* plans to do that.
 Besides, the dark and light of this world are blended with each other.

 I’m not so happy-go-lucky that I would dream of an ideal paradise where all evil has been extinguished.
 I’m not a kid, you know.

 I—*We* need you.
 I’ve lived all my life in an upstanding manner, and that’s exactly why I need someone like you, who can reach those places I’m not well-acquainted with, and can’t reach on my own.
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 That so?
 Well, being needed doesn’t feel so bad.
 I appreciate it, makes me wanna cry a li’l bit.
 {% endbubble %}

 {% bubble Souma v2 %}
-Hehe, so even demons[^9] shed tears.
+Fufu, so even demons[^9] shed tears.
 Though, I do admit that your discussion right now was a little too difficult for me to comprehend.
 {% endbubble %}

 {% bubble Keito v2 %}
 Don’t think about it too much, it’s only small talk.
 That aside—You’re interested in the Yaobikuni, Kanzaki?
 Don’t tell me you’re also a worshipper.
 {% endbubble %}

 {% bubble Souma v2 %}
 Mm, a “worshipper”?
 Is this “Yaobikuni” related to a religion of some sort?
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 Seems like it.
 It ain’t an officially recognized group in school or anythin’; it sounds like it’s some kinda network that somehow just came to be.
 {% endbubble %}